The most common member of the deer family in this area is the White Tailed Deer.

 In the summer time there is abundant food which makes almost any forested or bushy area suitable for deer.

-In the winter and the snow deepens, the deer concentrate in "deer yards," or areas that provide food and shelter from storms and deep snow.
+In the winter and the snow deepens, the deer concentrate in "deer yards," or areas that provide food and shelter from storms and deep snow - we often see up to 15 deer on our lawn, resting in the snow.

 Occasionally the move from summer to winter range requires many kilometres travel.